 End Option for Transfer Service

-1.5 Potential NLSL and Planned NLSL Facility Load
+1.5 Facility Load At Potential NLSLs and Planned NLSLs

 1.5.1 Cumulative Prior Load

-Pursuant to section 20.3.5.2 of the body of this Agreement, BPA shall fill in the table in section 1.5.2 below with «Customer Name»’s cumulative prior load amounts for each Potential NLSL and Planned NLSL.
+Pursuant to section 20.3.5.2 of the body of this Agreement, BPA shall fill in the table in section 1.5.2 below with «Customer Name»’s Cumulative Prior Load amounts for each Potential NLSL and Planned NLSL.

-1.5.2 Facility Load Included in Calculation of Power Eligible at PF Rate
+1.5.2 Load at a Facility Included in Calculation of Power Eligible at PF Rate

-Pursuant to section 20.3.5.3 of the body of this Agreement, BPA shall fill in the table below with the fixed amount of facility load to be included in the calculation of «Customer Name»’s Firm Requirements Power eligible for service at BPA’s PF rate(s).
+Pursuant to section 20.3.5.3 of the body of this Agreement, BPA shall fill in the table below with the fixed amount of load at a facility to be included in the calculation of «Customer Name»’s Firm Requirements Power eligible for service at BPA’s PF rate(s).

-Drafter’s Note: Add a row for each additional Potential NLSL, Planned NLSL, or NLSL that has cumulative prior load and/or load included in the calculation of Firm Requirements Power eligible for service at the PF rate.
+Drafter’s Note: Add a row for each additional Potential NLSL, Planned NLSL, or NLSL that has Cumulative Prior Load and/or facility load included in the calculation of Firm Requirements Power eligible for service at the PF rate.
 Update at the end of each monitoring period.
 If customer has none, include N/A and retain «XX.XXX» as applicable.